 snap run mysql-workbench-community

-But you will not get the icon of the installed SNAP application in the Application launcher of Debian, to get that simply follow next given steps.
+But you will not get the icon of the installed SNAP application in the Application launcher of Debian, to get that simply follow the next given steps.

 Debian: Snap Apps icons are not showing in the launcher